Kornbread Jeté

-Kornbread Jeté, also known as Kornbread "The Snack" Jeté or simply Kornbread, is the stage name of Demoria Elise Williams (born January 14, 1992), an American drag queen.
-She is known for competing on season 14 of RuPaul's Drag Race in 2022.
+Kornbread Jeté is the stage name of Demoria Elise Williams (born January 14, 1992), an American drag queen best known for competing on season 14 of RuPaul's Drag Race in 2022.

 Early life and education

 Williams was born and raised in Columbia, South Carolina.
-She later moved to Los Angeles to study musical theatre.
+She later moved to Los Angeles to study musical theatre at the American Musical and Dramatic Academy (AMDA).

 Career

 As of 2022, Kornbread works at The Abbey in Los Angeles, and hosts weekly Drag Race watch parties at West Hollywood's Abbey Food & Bar.

 In 2022, she competed on season 14 of RuPaul's Drag Race.
 She performed an original song routine for the opening episode's talent show and won the challenge, which came with a cash prize of $5,000.
 In her routine, she used a milk carton with former Drag Race judge Merle Ginsberg depicted as a missing person.
 In the fifth episode, it was announced that Kornbread had to withdraw from the competition after rolling her ankle the week prior, ultimately coming in 11th Place.
 At the finale, she was announced as Season 14's Miss Congeniality, having been chosen by her fellow contestants, and won a $10,000 cash prize.
 Kornbread, along with fellow RuPaul's Drag Race alumni Ginger Minj and Kahmora Hall, appeared in the 2022 film Hocus Pocus 2.

 She has appeared in videos with Brandon Rogers and Fine Brothers Entertainment, and has been featured in Thrillist.